topjohnwu/Magisk/docs/guides.md

 ├── overlay.d
 │   ├── sbin
 │   │   ├── libfoo.ko      <--- These 2 files will be copied
-│   │   └── myscript.sh    <--- to Magisk's tmpfs directory
+│   │   └── myscript.sh    <--- into Magisk's tmpfs directory
 │   ├── custom.rc          <--- This file will be injected into init.rc
 │   ├── res
 │   │   └── random.png     <--- This file will replace /res/random.png